Working Papers

 The Labor Demand and Labor Supply Channels of Monetary Policy (with Christopher Huckfeldt and Eric T. Swanson)

 Monetary policy is conventionally understood to influence labor demand, with little effect on labor supply.
 We estimate the response of labor market flows to high-frequency changes in interest rates around FOMC announcements and Fed Chair speeches and find evidence that, in contrast to the consensus view, a contractionary monetary policy shock leads to a significant increase in labor supply: workers reduce the rate at which they quit jobs to non-employment, and non-employed individuals increase their job-seeking behavior.
-Holding such supply-driven labor market flows constant, the overall decline in employment from a contractionary monetary policy shock becomes twice as large.
+These effects are quantitatively important: holding supply-driven labor market flows constant, the decline in employment from a contractionary monetary policy shock would be twice as large.
+To interpret our findings, we estimate a heterogeneous agent model with frictional labor markets and an active labor supply margin.
+The model rationalizes existing estimates of small labor supply responses to idiosyncratic transfers with our new evidence of a large labor supply response to an aggregate shock.

 Time Averaging Meets Labor Supplies of Heckman, Lochner, and Taber (with Victoria Gregory, Lars Ljungqvist, and Thomas J. Sargent)